WindJammer6/17.-Mini-Projects-from-School/README.md

 5. [Arcade Minigames (Python) Project](#arcade)
 6. [SUTD's Design Thinking and Innovation (DTI) module project](#dti)
 7. [Computer Aided Design (CAD) of Molecules using GaussView and Avogadro, with WinSCP and MobaXterm for Quantum Chemistry module](#quantumchemistry)
+8. ROOT FAQ Forum using Figma and Nextjs

 <br>